 I decided to conduct a survey and ask members of forums such as StargazersLounge about what they do when there is a bright moon and how this affects their astrophotography.
 Below are the results I got from three basic questions.

 As expected, I found that many astrophotographers are not put off by a full or bright Moon.
 However, I was surprised at the percentages.
 My research showed that 77% of astrophotographers surveyed continue imaging under a full moon, and 22% do not.
 As confirmed by the comments I received from many respondents, under the full moon, imaging in narrowband is the best way to capture deep-sky objects.

 In my second question, I tried to get respondents to be more specific about any limitations they had regarding when they would decide, if at all, that the moon was too bright for them to image.
 A large majority, (62.5%), said that they image when the moon is more than 80% illuminated.
 Almost 21% said that their limit was when the Moon was 50% illuminated.

 Finally, I asked how close an angle to the bright Moon they generally image.
 One in three chose 90%, while the other answers were all equal in number.

 One thing I did notice in the comments I received was that some of the respondents appeared confident enough in their ability to post-process images that they could image under a full Moon and go a bit closer to the Moon.
 Generally, of course, there is an admission that this processing is more difficult and not always ideal.

-It’s important to know the current phase of the Moon because of the effect it has on the brightness of the sky.
+It’s essential to know the answer to “What Moon phase is it right now?” because of the effect it has on the brightness of the sky.
 The phase of the Moon can determine how and when we can image and capture astrophotos.
 Some astrophotographers prefer to avoid imaging during a full Moon or around that time of the month, while others continue to image using narrowband filters and by imaging a certain distance away from the moon.
 It’s up to you ultimately to decide what is best for you.
 Good luck with your astrophotography!